 Learning JavaScript is a bit like setting up your camping gear for an RV adventure – it’s an essential step to enhance your web development journey.
-I’m Doug, and in this guide, I’ll introduce you to the world of JavaScript programming and guide you through writing your first script.
+I’m Darren, and in this guide, I’ll introduce you to the world of JavaScript programming and guide you through writing your first script.
 Just like preparing for a trip, learning JavaScript opens up new possibilities in the web development landscape.

 Understanding JavaScript